 Kumon has had a great impact on my children’s academic performance.
 Both of them were consistent honor students since their elementary days.
 My Ate Ella became one of the Doña Felisa Scholars as she entered her Junior High School life as Top 9 among the 33 Scholars out of 300 plus examinees.

 Our family’s Kumon experience has been filled with mixed emotions, especially regarding our financial constraints since we are not rich.
 But all hardships are overpowered by the values gained by kids, such as life skills, learnings, and memories.
-Enrolling them in the program is precisely one of the best decisions I’ve ever had as a parent.
+Enrolling them in the program is precisely one of the best decisions I’ve ever made as a parent.
 I will be forever grateful to Teacher Rose and her teaching staff for all the support and guidance given to my children.
 And most especially to Almighty Father, whose blessings and protection paved the way so we can achieve our goals.
 To my fellow Kumon parents, just continue to be there as your children strive and continue their studies.
 Never give up whatever difficulty may come your way.
 All your efforts and time spent will pay off in the future.
 And just like my husband and me, your kids will make you proud and blessed.

 Maria Angelita Cedo